Main Content

 Add a New Scenario

 To add a new scenario, in the Scenarios tab, click the plus sign next to Scenario List.
-Alternatively, click on the plus sign next to the header of the Scenario_1 tab.
+Alternatively, click the plus sign next to the Scenario_1 tab label.
 The new scenario is named Scenario_2.

 Duplicate a Scenario

-To start a new scenario from an existing one, you can duplicate it.
+To write a new scenario from an existing one, you can duplicate the existing scenario.

 Right-click the Scenario_1 tab label and select Duplicate Scenario_1 from the context menu.
 Alternatively, go to the Scenarios side panel, point to Scenario_1 in the Scenario List to display the Duplicate scenario button, and click it.